busser/tfautomv/README.md

 See [Usage](https://padok-team.github.io/tfautomv/usage/) for a list of tfautomv's features.

+The following versions of Terraform are supported:

+- `1.1.x` and above by default
+- `0.13.x` and above when using the `-output=commands` flag

 ## How it works

 See [Design](https://padok-team.github.io/tfautomv/design/) for details on how tfautomv works under the hood.